 Dr. Tunde-Byass: The best vaccine is first one you can get into your arm.
-This is because ALL vaccines protect you from getting sick from COVID or ending up in hospital or ICU.
-The COVID-19 vaccines that can be used in pregnant women are: Pfizer, Moderna, Astra-Zeneca and Johnson & Johnson.
-All the vaccines are two doses, with the exception of Johnson & Johnson which is one dose.
+This is because ALL vaccines protect you from getting sick from COVID-19 or ending up in hospital or ICU.
+The current recommended vaccines are Pfizer and Moderna.
+They are considered essentially interchangeable at this point and you can get either one.

-We still recommend wearing mask around others and practice physical distancing until we reach herd immunity.
+We still recommend wearing masks around others and practice physical distancing as the pandemic continues.

 Dr. Sharma: The short answer is YES.
-The only allergies that prevent you from getting the vaccine are if you have allergic reactions to the first dose of the vaccine or you have allergy to a component of the vaccine called Polyethylene glycol (PEG ) for Pfizer/Modena or Polysorbate for AstraZeneca.
+The only allergies that prevent you from getting the vaccine are if you have allergic reactions to the first dose of the vaccine or you have an allergy to a component of the vaccine called Polyethylene glycol (PEG) for Pfizer/Modena or Polysorbate for AstraZeneca.
 PEG is generally a safe substance that is found in shampoos, toothpaste and laxatives.
-Otherwise, people with unrelated allergy to food, drugs, insect venom (bee stings) and environmental allergies can receive the vaccine.
+Otherwise, people with unrelated allergies to food, drugs, insect venom (bee stings) and environmental allergies can receive the vaccine.
 They do not need to be seen by an allergist before getting the vaccine.

 Dr. Tunde-Byass: Yes, they are safe.
 The mRNA technology has been around for over 10 years.
 It is being used in gene therapy and cancer treatment.
-The reasons the vaccines was developed so quickly is because there are so many researchers all over the world who worked together to create a vaccine that is safe and effective.
+The reasons the vaccines were developed so quickly is because there are so many researchers all over the world who worked together to create a vaccine that is safe and effective.
 Due to the urgency of a global pandemic, most of the red tape that delays vaccine development was removed to speed up production of an effective vaccine.
 At this point there are several BILLION doses of vaccine that have been administered worldwide and we have that real world data to go on.

-When should I or should I get a vaccine if I have had COVID?
+Q: Should I get a vaccine if I had COVID-19?

-Q: I am pregnant and suspect I have COVID-19 and I am pregnant.
+Q: I am pregnant and suspect I have COVID-19.
 What should I do?